jetbundle/jetbundle.github.io/_diffequations/chapter-01/index.md

 The narrative tension builds as each method reveals its limitations: exact methods fail for non-integrable systems, special functions exhibit non-global analytic behavior (Stokes phenomenon), integral transforms face convergence issues, eigenfunction expansions raise questions about metric spaces, asymptotic methods provide only local truth, and perturbation series diverge factorially.

-**The Cliffhanger:** We can formally manipulate divergent series and delta functions, but they do not exist within standard calculus.
-We lack a rigorous topological space to contain them.
+**We can formally manipulate divergent series and delta functions, but they do not exist within standard calculus.** We lack a rigorous topological space to contain them.
 This limitation motivates Chapter 2, where we construct the analytical framework to support these heuristic objects.

 ## Prerequisites